pmndrs/gltfjsx/readme.md

 npx gltfjsx model.gltf --transform
 ```

-It creates a javascript file that plots out all of the assets contents.
+This will create a `Model.jsx` file that plots out all of the assets contents.

 ```jsx
 /*